North Dakota RN to BSN Programs

 The University of North Dakota offers in-state tuition fees regardless of the residency status of its U.S. students.
 Online RN to BSN students can complete their degree with 30 credit hours.
 UND students can expect to pay about $350 per credit hour.
 Tuition rates can fluctuate so it’s always a good idea to check the school of choice for current figures.
 Investigate options for financial aid in order to continue their education at the lowest cost possible.

 Does an RN to BSN Increase My Salary?

 Generally, most people who improve or increase their credentials will find that they are eligible for more pay, or for more job duties that lead to more pay.
 However, it’s possible that you may need to leave your present job and take on a different nursing job in order to gain that pay.
 You’re more likely to get jobs in the field of post-acute care and nursing informatics with the help of a BSN, and international nurse-volunteering organizations are always on the lookout for highly qualified candidates.

-ADN RNs often attain and stay in the lowest salary bracket - even after years of service and continuing education credentials.
-It's only with a BSN degree or higher that nurses experience true upward mobility when it comes to wages.
+ADN-prepared RNs often attain and stay in the lowest salary bracket – even after years of service and continuing education credentials.
+It’s only with a BSN degree or higher than nurses who experience true upward mobility when it comes to wages.
 The Bureau of Labor Statistics does not differentiate between different types of credentials of nurses so what follows is an educated guess based on BLS salary data.
 Entry-level nurses start at about $43,000 per year or a little over $20 per hour.
 With further degrees or advancements, ND RNs could earn up to about $80,000 per year, depending on where and how much they work.